cophi-wue/metadata-toolbox/README.md

 # Metadata Toolbox

-`metadata_toolbox` will be a Python library to manage corpora and their metadata, but is currently in development.
+`metadata_toolbox` is a Python library to manage corpora and their metadata, but is currently in development and not really ready to use.

 ## Installation
 `metadata_toolbox` is designed for **Python 3**.